 David Stoneberg, Napa Valley Register - Good things come in small packages

 There’s something exciting about being involved in a new business venture, especially if you’re in St. Helena, the heart of the Napa Valley, and the business is making, releasing and selling wine.
 But, if you just turned 100 years old, as Lillian Harrison did Oct.
 31, it can be scary.
 “A lot of money has gone out and that was the scariest thing for mom,” said Harrison’s daughter, Carolyn Lawrence.
 “She asked me what would happen if the wine didn’t sell.
 I told her, ‘Well, then, we’d have a heck of a party and drink a lot of wine.’

 Fortunately, when we sold the first case, I deposited the check into her account and things were OK with her.”
 Harrison and her daughter are joint owners of the Leo Joseph Estate Cellars and the Lawrence Harrison Vineyard, which they began in 2002.
 Joining them in the business are Donna Lee Lawrence, Harrison’s granddaughter, who is in charge of accounting and sales for the startup company and Harrison’s great-granddaughter, Erika Lawrence, who at 19 is in her second year at U.C.
 Davis.
 Donna Lee, a graduate of the University of Phoenix in San Jose, studied business administration and accounting.
 She has spent the last two years working in the City of Napa’s finance department.

-Elegant, complex and deep with cherry, chocolate and earth tones.
+Elegant, complex, and deep with cherry, dark chocolate, and earth tones

-Pan-seared duck breast with a balsamic glaze and mashed potatoes.
+Pan-seared duck breast with a balsamic glaze and creamy mashed potatoes

 What the Winery Says